-fiftypointeight submitted an entry for the architectural competition, to design an ecotourist facility in Latvia.
+The Blue Clay country Spa competition asked for submissions to design an ecotourist facility in Latvia.

-Our submission interrogates the inherent tensions between subject and object, building and site, leveraging established programmatic and site constraints.
+Our submission interrogated the inherent tensions between subject and object, building and site, leveraging established programmatic and site constraints.

-Our design is split into three separate units, the spa, guesthouse and staff house.
-The siting of the buildings require the guests to amble through the landscape, opening opportunity for exploration and interaction with the natural environment.
+Our design was split into three separate units, the spa, guesthouse and staff house.
+The siting of the buildings required the guests to amble through the landscape, opening opportunity for exploration and interaction with the natural environment.